k5iogura/vinosyp/ie/si23tinyyolov2/README_fbapi.md

 # Inference with tflite by numpy only python

 ### Requirements
-tensorflow  v1.11 or later
+tensorflow  v1.11 or later to convert pb to tflite format
 image viewer such as feh, eog, imagemagick
-flatbuffers
+flatbuffers to parse tflite format

 ### How to test
 - **Create y.pb(include YOLOv2-Tiny network and weights)**